Idle-Labs/idle-contracts/README.md

 Info for on-chain calculations of the rebalance process can be found in:
 - [info_rebalance.md](info_rebalance.md)

-### Smart contract architecture:
+### Smart contracts architecture:
-The smart contract architecture is currently composed by 6 contracts (all contract files have been extensively commented).
+The smart contracts architecture is currently composed by 6 contracts (all contract files have been extensively commented).
 - `IdleToken` contract is the main one, it's an ERC20, which contains all the data and all pooled funds (in the form of interest-bearing tokens, ie cDAI, iDAI, ...)
 - `IdlePriceCalculator` contract is used to calculate the IdleToken current price based on the NAV of all the pools in `IdleToken` contract and the `totalSupply` of `IdleToken`.
 - `IdleRebalancer` is used to check and calculate amounts for the rebalance process.
+- `IdleFactory` is used to create new `IdleToken` contracts (IdleDAI, IdleUSDC, ...) and as a registry of the deployed contracts.

 Additionally, there are different `ILendingProtocol` wrappers (currently 2, one for Fulcrum `IdleFulcrum` and one for Compound `IdleCompound`) used to interact with lending providers.
 In `IdleToken` we (the owners) can set the implementation for `IdleRebalancer`, `IdleFulcrum`, `IdleCompound` (so they are "upgradable").

-In the future, more wrappers should be added and `IdleRebalancer` should be updated with new calculations.
+In the future, more wrappers would be added and `IdleRebalancer` should be updated with new calculations.
-`IdleFactory` is used to create new `IdleToken` contracts (IdleDAI, IdleUSDC, ...) and as a registry of the deployed contracts.

 ### Interactions

 Users are allowed to `mintIdleToken`, `redeemIdleToken`, `rebalance` and `redeemInterestBearingTokens` with `IdleToken` contract.
 There is also a `claimITokens` method but it should not be used in this version of the contract because we are reverting the Fulcrum tx during redeem if all the liquidity is not currently available.

 ### Admin functionalities
 For `IdleToken`: